Health Feature Articles

 Invest in relationships

 - In successful relationships, people spend time together and talk.
 In our busy lives, trying to find more time to be together can be difficult.
 Start small and add time here and there.
-For example, every morning, find out what each person is going to do that day.
-Later that day or in the evening, have each person share how that activity went.
+For example, take a minute every morning to find out what each person is going to do that day.
+Later that day, have each person share how that activity went.

 - Another way to have stronger relationships is to think about your family and friends.
 What is one good thing that each person brings to your family or friendship?
 The next time you see that person, say “thank you” for what he or she does.
 Sharing positives and gratitude lets people know you care and appreciate them.
 They are more likely to want spend time with you and create a better relationship.